benjamin-asdf/clj-push3-play/PROJECT_SUMMARY.md

 ## Overview

-clj-push3-next is a revised Clojure implementation of the Push3 programming language.
+clj-push3-play is a toy Clojure implementation of the Push3 programming language.
 Push is a stack-based language designed specifically for program synthesis tasks.
 This implementation aims to provide a cleaner, more data-oriented interface compared to the existing Clojush implementation, separating the Push3 interpreter from genetic programming frameworks.

 ## Project Philosophy